metrics-lab/CorticalAsymmetry/README.md

 This is a repo containing files and scripts used in Williams, LZJ et al. (2022).
 Structural and functional cortical asymmetry of the neonatal cerebral cortex.

+## Software used for cortical surface processing and analysis
+1. Multimodal surface matching
+2. Connectome Workbench
+3. FSL (for FSL GLM setup)
+4. FSL PALM

 ## Steps for performing analysis

 ### 1. Calculating surface area